Oh-yk/CS470_EmotionDetection/README.md

 #### &nbsp;&nbsp;&nbsp;&nbsp;To validate the model

-Make sure that the data path should contain the test images from finaltest folder for the target dataset.
+Make sure that the data path(finaltest folder) should contain the test images for the target dataset.

             python visualize.py [-t] [-c] [--data  [data_path]] [--model [model_path]]